 Myth: Construction will destroy scarce open space.

-Reality: More than 50% of open space will remain if The Residences at Hampshire project is built.
+Every tree removed in the process of construction will be replaced.
+The Residences at Hampshire project will avoid all sensitive environmental areas and approximately 73 acres (more than 50%) of open space will remain if built.
 Development rights for the undeveloped land will be placed under the permanent control of a not-for-profit organization of the community’s choosing, blocking any further development on the site.

 Myth: Hampshire is prone to chronic flooding.
 A man died during a nor’easter in 1992.
 The planned homes can’t be safe under such conditions.